Eudaimonia Partners LLC Sells 700 Shares of U.S. Bancorp (NYSE:USB)

-Eudaimonia Partners LLC reduced its position in U.S. Bancorp (NYSE:USB) by 16.4% during the third quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 3,578 shares of the financial services provider’s stock after selling 700 shares during the quarter.
-Eudaimonia Partners LLC’s holdings in U.S. Bancorp were worth $128,000 as of its most recent filing with the SEC.
+Eudaimonia Partners LLC decreased its position in shares of U.S. Bancorp (NYSE:USB) by 16.4% in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 3,578 shares of the financial services provider’s stock after selling 700 shares during the period.
+Eudaimonia Partners LLC’s holdings in U.S. Bancorp were worth $128,000 as of its most recent filing with the Securities & Exchange Commission.

 Other large investors have also recently bought and sold shares of the company.
 Westside Investment Management Inc. grew its position in U.S. Bancorp by 302.0% during the third quarter.
 Westside Investment Management Inc. now owns 808 shares of the financial services provider’s stock valued at $28,000 after buying an additional 607 shares during the period.
-Old North State Trust LLC bought a new position in shares of U.S. Bancorp in the third quarter worth approximately $31,000.
+Old North State Trust LLC acquired a new stake in U.S. Bancorp in the 3rd quarter worth about $31,000.
 Harvest Fund Management Co.
-Ltd bought a new position in shares of U.S. Bancorp in the third quarter worth approximately $31,000.
-RMR Wealth Builders bought a new position in shares of U.S. Bancorp in the second quarter worth approximately $37,000.
-Finally, Provident Wealth Management LLC bought a new position in shares of U.S. Bancorp in the third quarter worth approximately $38,000.
-73.22% of the stock is currently owned by institutional investors.
+Ltd acquired a new stake in U.S. Bancorp in the 3rd quarter worth about $31,000.
+RMR Wealth Builders acquired a new stake in U.S. Bancorp in the 2nd quarter worth about $37,000.
+Finally, Provident Wealth Management LLC acquired a new stake in U.S. Bancorp in the 3rd quarter worth about $38,000.
+73.22% of the stock is owned by institutional investors.

-The company also recently declared a quarterly dividend, which will be paid on Friday, January 15th.
-Stockholders of record on Thursday, December 31st will be given a dividend of $0.42 per share.
-This represents a $1.68 dividend on an annualized basis and a dividend yield of 3.66%.
-The ex-dividend date of this dividend is Wednesday, December 30th.
-U.S. Bancorp’s payout ratio is 38.71%.

-Several research analysts have recently issued reports on USB shares.
-Bank of America upgraded shares of U.S. Bancorp from an “underperform” rating to a “neutral” rating and raised their target price for the stock from $39.00 to $41.00 in a report on Wednesday, October 7th.
-JPMorgan Chase & Co. lifted their price target on shares of U.S. Bancorp from $37.50 to $43.50 and gave the company an “underweight” rating in a report on Tuesday, October 6th.
-Morgan Stanley upgraded shares of U.S. Bancorp from an “underweight” rating to an “equal weight” rating and set a $57.00 price target on the stock in a report on Monday, November 30th.
-TheStreet upgraded shares of U.S. Bancorp from a “c” rating to a “b-” rating in a report on Thursday, October 15th.
-Finally, Stephens upgraded shares of U.S. Bancorp from an “equal weight” rating to an “overweight” rating and boosted their target price for the company from $42.00 to $52.00 in a report on Monday, November 30th.
-Two analysts have rated the stock with a sell rating, nine have given a hold rating and eleven have assigned a buy rating to the company.
-U.S. Bancorp presently has an average rating of “Hold” and an average target price of $45.83.
+Several brokerages have recently weighed in on USB.
+Stephens upgraded U.S. Bancorp from an “equal weight” rating to an “overweight” rating and boosted their target price for the stock from $42.00 to $52.00 in a report on Monday, November 30th.
+TheStreet upgraded U.S. Bancorp from a “c” rating to a “b-” rating in a report on Thursday, October 15th.
+JPMorgan Chase & Co. upped their price objective on U.S. Bancorp from $37.50 to $43.50 and gave the company an “underweight” rating in a report on Tuesday, October 6th.
+Bank of America upgraded U.S. Bancorp from an “underperform” rating to a “neutral” rating and upped their price objective for the company from $39.00 to $41.00 in a report on Wednesday, October 7th.
+Finally, ValuEngine upgraded U.S. Bancorp from a “sell” rating to a “hold” rating in a report on Monday, November 2nd.
+Two equities research analysts have rated the stock with a sell rating, nine have given a hold rating and eleven have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and an average target price of $45.83.

+U.S. Bancorp (NYSE:USB) last posted its earnings results on Tuesday, October 20th.
+The financial services provider reported $0.99 EPS for the quarter, beating the consensus estimate of $0.91 by $0.08.
+The firm had revenue of $5.96 billion for the quarter, compared to analyst estimates of $5.70 billion.
+U.S. Bancorp had a return on equity of 10.99% and a net margin of 18.68%.
+U.S. Bancorp’s revenue for the quarter was up .7% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $1.15 earnings per share.
+As a group, equities analysts anticipate that U.S. Bancorp will post 3.01 EPS for the current year.

+The firm also recently announced a quarterly dividend, which will be paid on Friday, January 15th.
+Investors of record on Thursday, December 31st will be issued a $0.42 dividend.
+This represents a $1.68 annualized dividend and a yield of 3.66%.
+The ex-dividend date is Wednesday, December 30th.
+U.S. Bancorp’s dividend payout ratio (DPR) is presently 38.71%.

-In related news, insider James B. Kelligrew sold 2,868 shares of the firm’s stock in a transaction dated Thursday, November 5th.
-The stock was sold at an average price of $40.55, for a total transaction of $116,297.40.
-Following the sale, the insider now owns 60,933 shares of the company’s stock, valued at $2,470,833.15.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-0.23% of the stock is currently owned by corporate insiders.
+In related news, insider James B. Kelligrew sold 2,868 shares of the stock in a transaction on Thursday, November 5th.
+The stock was sold at an average price of $40.55, for a total value of $116,297.40.
+Following the transaction, the insider now owns 60,933 shares of the company’s stock, valued at $2,470,833.15.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Corporate insiders own 0.23% of the company’s stock.

 U.S. Bancorp, a financial services holding company, provides various financial services in the United States.
 It operates in five segments: Corporate and Commercial Banking, Consumer and Business Banking, Wealth Management and Investment Services, Payment Services, and Treasury and Corporate Support.